Clicky

 Alt Text on Images

-We put alt text on your website’s images.
 Alt text is “behind the scenes” descriptions of images that are indexed by Google and read aloud by screen readers, allowing someone with visual impairments to know what images are on the website.
+Our understanding is that missing alt text is the subject of the majority of ADA website lawsuits.

-DISCLAIMER: While we cannot guarantee that these measures will shield you entirely from litigation or threats of litigation, we are confident they will bring you very close to ADA compliance.
-We believe a business that is obviously concerned with ADA compliance and is taking measures to improve its website’s accessibility is less exposed to the attention of a law firm on the hunt for non-compliant websites.
+*DISCLAIMER: We cannot guarantee that these measures will shield you entirely from litigation or threats of litigation.
+Our hope is that businesses that are obviously concerned with ADA compliance and are taking measures to improve their websites’ accessibility will be less exposed to the attention of plaintiffs on the hunt for “non-compliant” websites.